eshaan7/Internshala-Stipend-Sort-Browser-Extension/README.md

 # Internshala-Sort-By-Stipend-Browser-Extension
-Ordery By Stipend (descending) for Internship listings on Internshala.com
+Order by stipend (descending) for Internship listings on Internshala.com

 ### Download